stepanovcodes/video-pocker/docs/planning.md

 10. __Replay:__ Players have the option to play again after the current round is completed.

-## A wireframe of your "main" game screen.
+## A wireframe of the "main" game screen.
 ![Video Poker Wireframe](../assets/Video%20Poker%20Wireframe1.png)

 ## Pseudocode for the overall game play.